DREAM-ODA-OS/IngestionEngine/README.md

 ## License

-See the LICENSE for licensing conditions.
-Basically, the development version is restricted to the DREAM consortium and ESA.
+See the LICENSE for licensing conditions, it is a MIT-style open source license.